Transforma logo

 • Global AIoT Forecast, 2023-2033

-• Autonomous Road Passenger Vehicles – Automated Road Passenger Vehicles contains autonomous vehicles primarily used to transport passengers on the road, this Application Group includes buses, coaches, minivans, as well as private vehicles.
-To be counted as part of this Application Group vehicles must be capable of operating at Level 3 of the SAE levels of autonomy.
+• Autonomous Road Passenger Vehicles – Automated Road Passenger Vehicles comprises autonomous vehicles primarily used to transport passengers on the road.
+This Application Group includes buses, coaches, minivans, and robotaxis, as well as private vehicles.
+To be counted as part of this Application Group vehicles must be capable of operating at Level 3 of the Society of Automotive Engineers (SAE) levels of autonomy.
 This level of automation requires the vehicle to monitor the environment and requires “the driving mode-specific performance by an automated driving system of all aspects of the dynamic driving task.”
-In this Application Group the number of autonomous vehicles is represented by RGUs only, the vehicles’ connections will be found in the Vehicle Head Unit Application Group.

-• CCTV – Connected video cameras used by governments for monitoring of streets and public places.
+• CCTV – Connected video cameras used for public safety and surveillance, mostly installed and monitored by government bodies for the monitoring of streets and public places.

 • Global IoT Forecast Report, 2023-2033

-• Roadside Assistance – Application that notifies recovery services in the event of a vehicle breakdown.
-Diagnostics and location tracking may be included to improve efficiency.
-This application includes dedicated devices in addition to applications hosted on the vehicle head unit.
+• Roadside Assistance – The Roadside Assistance Application Group focuses on the notification of recovery services in the event of a vehicle breakdown or any other emergency.
+Recovery services include vehicle towing, winching, fuel deliveries, and battery- and tyre-related services.
+Vehicle diagnostics and location tracking may also be included to improve its efficiency.
+This application includes aftermarket devices in addition to applications hosted on the vehicle head unit.

-• Loss Prevention – Includes anti-theft solutions based on boundary control in retail contexts, and also goods location monitoring for specific goods in a retail context.
+• Loss Prevention – Includes anti-theft solutions based on boundary control and location monitoring for specific goods in a retail context.
+In the context of the forecasts, we have not considered passive RFID tags, but we have accounted for active RFID tags and any devices used to monitor passive RFID tags in a loss prevention context.

-• Personal Assistance Robots – This Application Group covers fully autonomous machines which undertake a diverse set of use cases including security monitoring, maintenance, human interaction, companionship and the performance of other tasks.
-This includes robotic pets, cleaning robots (e.g. Roomba), lawn mowers, exoskeletons, cooking robots, room and table delivery, and concierge services.
+• Personal Assistance Robots – This Application Group includes fully autonomous AI robots which undertake a diverse set of use cases including security monitoring, maintenance, human interaction, companionship, and other tasks.
+This includes robotic pets, cleaning robots (for instance, Roomba), lawn mowers, exoskeletons, cooking robots, room and table delivery, and concierge services.

 Other content and related analysis